jasmine-lal-fakmawii/Evidence-Advocacy-Toolkit/README.md

 - Communications gaps that make local work invisible in donor spaces

 To adapt for a specific country or context, update the "where to submit" guidance and the contextual hints within each stage.

 ---

-## About Ground Truth Institute

-Ground Truth Institute is a locally-partnered research, practice, and policy organisation working on digital social protection, livelihood resilience, and community finance in fragile and conflict-affected markets.

-We exist to generate locally-grounded evidence, develop practical tools for practitioners, influence donor policy, and provide knowledge advisory services that strengthen outcomes for the most marginalised communities.

-**Website:** [placeholder]
-**Contact:** [placeholder]

----